 Packing List by Activity

-Certain types of trip required particular, or specialized, equipment.
+Certain types of trips require particular, or specialized, equipment.
 If you plan to hike on vacation, you’ll need hiking boots.
 Whereas if you’re heading on a beach holiday, you’ll swap those hiking boots for beach towels and sun parasols.

 These essential lists of gadgets and gear could be of use to you for certain types of vacation: